Aircraft Carrier Operations During WW2

 The table capsulizes the course of the war for aircraft carrier operations.
-It reflects how Japan doubled the number of her carriers between leaving the Washington/London naval treaties in 1936 and the time she attacked Pearl Harbor in December 1941.
+It reflects how Japan more than doubled the number of her carriers between leaving the Washington/London naval treaties in 1936 and the time she attacked Pearl Harbor in December 1941.
 It also reflects the attrition for carriers during the formative year of 1942.
 It reflects the industrial capacity of the United States, illustrating how she could make good her losses of 1942 while Japan could not.
-Finally, it reflects the shift of British carriers to the Pacific as the Allies prevailed in battles for Atlantic waters.
+Finally, it reflects the shift of British carriers to the Pacific after the Allies prevailed in battles for Atlantic waters.
 Note also that, after mid-1942, the percentage of aircraft carriers afloat that were in fact available for combat operations was typically less than 70%.
 During the Guadalcanal campaign that year, that percentage fell below 50%.
 From then until mid-1944, Japan did not engage her carriers in a major operation.
 When at last she did, the rest of her carriers were sunk or damaged.

 |Carrier Type: CV & CVL|

 The details behind the numbers in the above tables may be found in the "Documents" section at the "Reference" tab at the World War II Database:

 - Collection of Statistics on Japanese Aircraft Carriers

 - Collection of Statistics on UK Aircraft Carriers